monapp-club/wp-fcm-post-notifications/README.md

-# FCM Push Notification from WordPress
+# WordPress FCM React Native

 Notify your users using Firebase Cloud Messaging (FCM) when content is published or updated.